Thinking about death often forces us to come face to face with difficult questions.

 The rich man goes on and begs that, if Lazarus cannot help him, that Lazarus’ ghost be sent to the rich man’s brothers so they can be warned and avoid ending up forever lost like he did.
 But Abraham again refuses.

 His brothers have the biblical writings of Moses and the prophets.
 They can learn from them.
-The rich man pleads again, saying that, if someone came back to the dead to speak to his brothers, they would surely repent.
+The rich man pleads again, saying that, if someone came back from the dead to speak to his brothers, they would surely repent.
 Abraham replies:

 “… ‘If they do not hear Moses and the prophets, neither will they be persuaded though one rise from the dead,” (Luke 16:31 NKJV).